 Deputy Police Chief

 This is a managerial position involving responsibility for the operations of all police activities within a region of responsibility including personnel, purchasing, record keeping and property management.
 The Deputy Police Chief is responsible for directing the department.
-His or her work is performed under the general supervision of the Director of Infrastructure Protection and Police.
+His or her work is performed under the general supervision of the Chief of Police.
 Supervision is exercised over the work of all subordinate police department personnel.

 Special Agent in Charge